sharan1303/study-chat-app/README.md

 - **User**: Authenticated users with modules
 - **Module**: Study modules with names, descriptions, and resources
 - **Resource**: Study materials linked to specific modules
+- **Chat**: User conversations with metadata and module associations

 Each resource is associated with a module, and each module is associated with a user, creating a clean hierarchical structure.
+Chat history is also linked to modules when applicable.